j-Edge/sre-week-three-task/README.md

   * These are still separated out by Zone in case we need to address the issues per-zone.
 They could be combined for multiple zones if we find this is still too granular for some alerts.
 * These changes would reduce our current tickets from **31** tickets down to **8** clearly prioritized tickets.
 * We can also consider auto-closing tickets when alerts resolve if that makes them no longer actionable (possibly the TransientFailures?)
+* This could be handled within our usual ticketing systems (Jira, Asana, Miro, AirTable)

 ### Ticketing system's output with recommended changes:
 ```